Floorp-Projects/Floorp/testing/mozbase/docs/mozprofile.rst

 Mozprofile_ is a python tool for creating and managing profiles for Mozilla's applications (Firefox, Thunderbird, etc.).
-In addition to creating profiles, mozprofile can install addons_ and set preferences_ Mozprofile can be utilized from the command line or as an API.
+In addition to creating profiles, mozprofile can install addons_ and set preferences.
+Mozprofile can be utilized from the command line or as an API.

 The preferred way of setting up profile data (addons, permissions, preferences